jamesdanielwhitford/replit.github.io/tutorials/37-build-breakout-with-kaboom.md

 * New powerups, such as a longer paddle, multiple balls, or even a paddle-mounted laser gun.
 * Bigger and smaller blocks, blocks that can take multiple hits or moving blocks.

-You can find our repl below.
+You can find our repl here.

-!!!repl embed
+<iframe height="400px" width="100%" src="https://replit.com/@ritza/blockbreaker?embed=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>